Benefits of Pineapple

 - It contains tryptophan that your body changes to serotonin.
 This substance will help you have a healthy night’s sleep as well as affect your mood in a positive manner.

 - The enzyme may be effective in the fight against cancer.
 It is a natural and safe substance that will not harm your healthy cells.

 - The enzymes in pineapple aid in your digestion process.

 The enzyme bromelain contained in pineapple supplies many of its benefits.
 Other fruits, as well as nuts, contain this enzyme.
 However, the core of a pineapple has an overwhelming supply of it.
 The supplement contains more of the substance than we can get by eating one pineapple or even by eating ten pineapples.

 Bromelain reduces swelling.

 Physicians often prescribe it after surgery or after an injury.
 This enzyme helps your body produce the substances that fight inflammation.
 In addition, it contains chemicals that interfere with the growth of tumor cells.
-Thus the suggestion that it will help to fight cancer.
+Thus the suggestion is that it will help to fight cancer.
 However, this supposition has not been proven.
 Nevertheless, it will not be harmful if you take it.